 We enjoyed a 1 hour hike with a great Naturalist along with friends of ours when we visited Sanibel Island.
 It was so nice to have someone that knew the answers to all our questions about all the things we saw on the beach!

-Take a day trip to Tigertail beach on Marco island for some calm water experiences and play.
+One of the fun things to do in Naples is to take a day trip to Tigertail beach on Marco island for some calm water experiences and play.

 We found a great playground, paddle board rentals and calm water to play on here during our visit.